merwin-asm/project50k/README.md

 3. **Real-life Scenario Simulations**
    - Uses interactive simulations to model real workplace scenarios and gather behavioral insights.

+4. **USING AI MODELS**
+   - Traing And use of model to predict work life balance
+   - Traing And use of model to predict wellbeing

 By combining these approaches, the tool provides actionable insights for HR teams and managers to create a more inclusive workplace.

 ## Technology Stack